deciob/know/modules/004-consuming-modules-module-ids.md

-# Consuming AMD Modules: Module Ids
+# Consuming Modules: Module Ids

 As we discussed briefly in
 [Authoring AMD Modules](001-authoring-amd-modules.md), some modules require other modules to do their work.
 The module author specifies these other modules by listing each module's *id* in the dependency list or in a "local require".
-This sounds straightforward at first, but you're soon left
-wondering:

-> How does the AMD environment know where to find modules if I'm specifying ids and not urls?

-We'll answer that question [soon](), but first let's investigate module ids a bit more.

 ## Module Ids